Menu

 This ELA test prep game has quickly become one of my favorite review activities.
 It gets students reading real texts, sharing their thinking, justifying their answers — and best of all, having fun while they do it.

 If ELA test prep has felt like a drag lately, this might be the shift your classroom needs.
-And if you it a try, I’d love to hear how it goes. 💛
+And if you give it a try, I’d love to hear how it goes. 💛

 I’m a teacher, creator, designer, and lifelong learner passionate about developing engaging educational resources that save you time, lighten your workload, and inspire your students to think and learn in new ways.